MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 #### 1. Individual coefficients (t-test)

-This also uses the t-distribution, so if the confidence interval contains 0, the result will be not-significant (assuming the same alpha is used etc).
+This uses the t-distribution, so if the confidence interval contains 0, the result will be not-significant (assuming the same alpha is used etc).
 Let's work through the process:

 Null hypothesis ($$H_0: \beta_j = 0$$): feature j has no effect on the outcome y.